-Michael Schumacher Health Update: Formula 1 Legend Might Be Transferred To US; Racer’s F2001 Up For Auction
+Michael Schumacher Health Update: Formula 1 Legend Might Be Transferred To US, Racer’s F2001 Up For Auction

 — Michael Schumacher (@schumacher) September 24, 2017

-Using the Ferrari F2001, the husband of Corinna was able to earn his fifth Monaco F1 Grand Prix 2001.
-Michael Schumacher also drove the car when he got his fourth title at Hungarian Grand Prix.
+Using the Ferrari F2001, Schumacher was able to win his fifth Monaco F1 Grand Prix in 2001.
+Michael Schumacher also drove the car when he won his fourth title at Hungarian Grand Prix.
 Tagged as the “most significant and valuable competition car in any collection worldwide,” the F2001 could fetch over 3 million euros.

 Michael rides a bicycle on the track in Singapore on 20/9/2012 in preparation for the @F1 Grand Prix. #TeamMichael #KeepFighting pic.twitter.com/iFcvvGsn12